polar-app/polar-app/Referral-Design.md

 On this page they can:

 - paste in a list of emails.
 The backend will send then an email with a referral code
+    - TODO: this has not yet been implemented on the backend.
 - copy the link, with referral code so that the user can send it themselves.
 - use the mobile 'send' feature to trigger sending a message when using their mobile device
 - send via twitter button (automatically triggers twitter share)